Help and guides for borrowers

-With a payment holiday you will not have to make any monthly mortgage payments for a set amount of time, in this case up to three months.
+With a payment deferral you'll make reduced or no monthly mortgage payments for a set amount of time, in this case up to three months initially.

-However, it’s important to remember that you still owe that money and the interest on your mortgage still accrues during a payment holiday.
+However, it’s important to remember that you still owe that money and the interest on your mortgage still accrues during a payment deferral.

-At the end of the payment holiday we will contact you to assess your circumstances and agree a manageable way for you repay the interest charges incurred and make up the deferred payments.
-We will have a range of options available to help you to do this.
+At the end of the payment deferral we'll recalculate your monthly payments over the remaining term of your mortgage.
+We'll write to you to let you know your new monthly payments and to outline the other options available to you to repay the interest charges incurred and make up the deferred payments.
+We'll have a range of options available to help you to do this.

-The mortgage repayment is deferred for a period.
-The monthly payment changes to zero, and interest accrues for the period.
+The mortgage repayment, or part of it, is deferred for a period.
+The monthly payment changes to zero or the reduced amount, and interest accrues for the period.
 This may be particularly appropriate where there is a temporary shortfall of income.